KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Can make tasks to disguise himself but won't count for the tasks progress.
 - Mines and Traps are only visible to him but become visible if other player collides with them.
-- Mines and Traps can't be placed near other mines and traps or other players.
+- Mines and Traps can't be placed near other mines, traps or players.
 - Colliding with a mine will trigger a sound and stops the player for one second, the mine becomes visible and kills that player.
-Afterwards the mine dissapear.
+Afterwards the mine dissapears.
 - One mine can kill multiple players if they collide with it at the same time or during the second the mine appears.
 - Mines only kill if the Trapper is alive.
-- Traps don't kill players but colliding with it will trigger a sound and stops the player for 5 seconds.
+- Traps don't kill players but they trigger a sound and stop the player for 5 seconds.
 - Shields block the mine kill and destroys it.
-- He can't be in the same game as Renegade, Bounty Hunter, Yinyanger and Challenger.
+- He can't be in the same game as Renegade, Bounty Hunter, Yinyanger, Challenger, Ninja and Berserker.
 - There's a special game condition called 1vs1, when the remaining alive players are the Impostor and the Trapper.
 On this condition he can't place any mines or traps, instead the normal Kill button will appear.
 The Impostor can't make sabotages on the 1vs1 condition so this will be the fasted click in the west.

 -----------------------